 Brian Robert Best

 Brian is a linguistic anthropologist and ecologist, who has been a student of Manuela since 2011.
 His academinc studies led him to the Ucayali River where he has been sharing and learning with the Shipibo-Konibo since 2003.

 He is a specialist in ecological sanitation with the NGO Alianza Arkana and has begun working in Shipibo-Konibo language revitalization.
-To the amusement of Manuela, Jurriën and others, he trys -often unsuccessfully- to find time to observe dieta while balancing work and a young family.
+To the amusement of Manuela, Jurriën and others, he tries -often unsuccessfully- to find time to observe dieta while balancing work and a young family.
 Brian lives near Manuela and provides assistance on many levels, including as her interpreter and long-distance travel companion.